hibtc/madgui/README.rst

 - or pytao_ to work with `Bmad/tao`_ models, alternatively (or additionally).

-Additionally, MadQt depends on the following packages (that should, however, be picked up automatically if you use the proper install command and usually don't need to be installed manually):

-- matplotlib_
-- numpy_
-- docopt_
-- Pint_ == 0.8.1
-- PyYAML_
-- docutils_
-- ipython_
-- qtconsole_
-- minrpc_

 .. _WinPython 3.4: https://sourceforge.net/projects/winpython/files/WinPython_3.4/
 .. _hibtc/cpymad#32: https://github.com/hibtc/cpymad/issues/32
 .. _installation instructions: http://hibtc.github.io/cpymad/installation/index.html